MickMaciel/EQ3Band/README.md

 # EQ3Band
-Simple EQ 3 band using JUCE Framework.
+Simple EQ 3 band using JUCE Framework. in progress...